Notifications

 Overview

-In response to industry concerns about the high cost of commercial vehicle insurance creating challenges for hiring and insuring experienced Class 1 truck drivers, Alberta’s government is implementing a Class 1 standardized record of driving experience that will provide information relevant for hiring and insuring a driver in Alberta.
+In response to industry concerns about the high cost of commercial vehicle insurance creating challenges for hiring and insuring experienced Class 1 truck drivers, Alberta’s government has implemented a Class 1 standardized record of driving experience that will provide information relevant for hiring and insuring a driver in Alberta.

-The new Class 1 standardized record of driving experience will provide information that is not currently available on other commercial driver documents, such as driver abstracts.
-The driver experience record will include information about the type of vehicle and jurisdictions in which the driver travels.
+The new Class 1 standardized record of driving experience provides information that is not available on other commercial driver documents, such as driver abstracts.
+The driver experience record includes information about the type of vehicle and jurisdictions in which the driver travels.

 Driver abstracts contain information about traffic convictions, licence suspensions and commercial transportation safety violations, but do not show good driving experience with the types of vehicles and cargo that is most relevant for hiring and insurance decisions.